Tuesday, 21 May 2024 00:00

 In order to diagnose your bunion, your podiatrist may ask about your medical history, symptoms, and general health.
 Your doctor might also order an x-ray to take a closer look at your feet.
 Nonsurgical treatment options include orthotics, padding, icing, changes in footwear, and medication.
 If nonsurgical treatments don’t alleviate your bunion pain, surgery may be necessary.

-If you have any questions, please feel free to contact one of our offices located in Beachwood, Brook Park, and Willoughby, OH .
+If you have any questions, please feel free to contact one of our offices located in Brook Park, Beachwood, and Willoughby, OH .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Bunions